 The provisions of this statement are effective for fiscal years beginning after December 15, 2015 with earlier adoption encouraged.
 This standard is meant to assist users of the City's financial statement in determining any limitations on its revenue raising capacity resulting from programs that use tax abatements to induce behavior by individuals and entities that is beneficial to the City or its citizens.
-The City is still determining the impact, if any, this statement will have on the financial statements.
+At present the City has no activities that fall under this standard.